james-r-barrett/james-r-barrett.github.io/_protocols/2024-06-28-pyrenoid_isolation.md

 ---

 ## Description
-Protocol for the enrichment of pyrenoids from *Chlorella sorokiniana*.
+Protocol for the enrichment of pyrenoids from green algae.
+Used for the isolation of pyrenoid enriched fractions from *Chlorella sorokiniana* in a recent <a href="https://www.biorxiv.org/content/10.1101/2024.04.09.588658v1">Mackinder lab contribution</a>.

 last updated: 28/06/24